MHA’s midnight order on relaxations not be implemented for now in Assam

 New Delhi, Apr 25: The Assam government would take a call on Monday on whether to let standalone shops open, following a midnight order of the Ministry of Home Affairs.

 Chief Secretary of the state, Kumar Sanjay Krishna said that the government has not allowed any relaxation of the ongoing lockdown on opening of shops.
-Shops beauty parlours etc will remain closed.
+Shops, beauty parlours etc will remain closed.
 A decision on the lockdown would be announced on Monday, Krishna also said.

 Meanwhile, the Delhi government too is not inclined towards relaxing the lockdown.
 The Delhi government would conduct an assessment of the situation.
 Once the report of the Disaster Management Authority comes, a call on the relaxation would be taken on April 27, officials in the Delhi government have said.